 Apple's response to coronavirus

 Apple's developer conference wasn't the only thing affected by the global outbreak of coronavirus.
-At first, Apple just cautioned their stores to stop in-store try on of Apple Watches and AirPods, then all in-store "Today at Apple" sessions were stopped until further notice.
-The Apple Stores that were set to reopen in China continued to do so, since they seemingly have stopped the spread of the virus there.
+At first, Apple just cautioned their stores to stop in-store try-ons of Apple Watches and AirPods, then all in-store "Today at Apple" sessions were stopped until further notice.
+The Apple Stores that were set to reopen in China continued to do so, since they had seemingly stopped the spread of the virus at that stage.

 Starting with Italy, then Spain, and ultimately the US; Apple closed down all retail stores outside of China.
 Skeleton crews with only a few employees returned only to take care of already scheduled in-store pickup of orders and repairs.

-As a result of the US President announcing the need to restart the economy by mid-April, Apple has announced its intent to start re-opening stores.
-This was opposed to their previous two announcements, which first had stores open by March 27, then closed indefinitely.
+As a result of the US President announcing the need to restart the economy by mid-April, Apple announced its intent to start re-opening stores.
+This was opposed to the company's previous two announcements, which first had stores open by March 27, then closed indefinitely.
 That re-opening plan was short-sighted and faced numerous setbacks as closures contined long after that.

 While Apple Stores remain closed, Apple is offering subsidies to its service providers for offering pick-up and dropoff repairs.
 Apple is providing $20 each for iPhone, iPad, Apple Watch, and Beats repair and $25 for Mac repairs.

-Apple, in a memo to employees on April 2, said it plans to keep all U.S. retail stores closed until early May as the COVID-19 pandemic continues to wreak havoc on the nation.
+Apple, in a memo to employees on April 2, 2020, said it planned to keep all U.S. retail stores closed until early May as the COVID-19 pandemic continues to wreak havoc on the nation into 2021.

 Apple has over 500 stores worldwide, and it can be difficult to keep track of all of the store openings and closings, and what services are available.
 AppleInsider has made a tracker to help.

-Stores are planning to reopen in Australia and Austria by mid-May.
-There are 20 stores in Australia and one in Austria, and they will open with restrictions in place to protect the customer and employees.
-Plans to open some stores in the US are also underway but will occur on a case by case basis.
+Stores were planning to reopen in Australia and Austria by mid-May.
+There are 20 stores in Australia and one in Austria, and opened with restrictions in place to protect the customer and employees.
+Plans to open some stores in the US were underway at the same time and occured on a case-by-case basis.

-While stores around the world begin to open, Apple has updated its shopping website to better mimic the physical store experience.
+While stores around the world began to open, Apple updated its shopping website to better mimic the physical store experience.
 The new site prominently displays each available service for an online customer with an improved layout.

-The first Apple Stores in the US are set to open the week of May 10th.
-The stores are being opened on a case by case basis, and as with the other global stores, they are doing so with a focus on keeping employees and customers safe.
-The rest of the US is attempting to restart the economy with a lot of reluctance going forward, and Apple will attempt to set the example of handling modern retail in a pandemic.
+The first Apple Stores in the US were set to open the week of May 10th.
+The stores opened on a case-by-case basis, and as with the other global stores, they did so with a focus on keeping employees and customers safe.
+The rest of the US attempted to restart the economy with much reluctance going forward, and Apple attempted to set the example of handling modern retail in a pandemic.

-The first four states to open Apple Stores will be Alaska, Idaho, South Carolina, and Alabama.
-Across these states, there are six stores in total, although Apple did not specify which ones would be opening.
+The first four states to open Apple Stores were Alaska, Idaho, South Carolina, and Alabama.

 The first store in Italy will reopen on May 19, located in Venice.
 Another 28 locations in the U.S. and 12 in Canada will be opening during the same week.
 Apple's flagship store in Sydney, Australia, is scheduled to open soon.